 - Make a list of your health conditions, think about how they impact on your life. - You have the right for a relative, friend, carer, advocate or support worker to go with you. - Take your time to answer questions. - If you are asked to do something physical such as bend/stretch and it causes you any difficulty or pain or you can't do it, then tell the assessor. - Consider keeping a diary, which you can show the assessor.
 This will help you track your good and bad days.
-The impact of any treatment you have, and whether what you do on one day affects what you do on the next. - If your condition has worsened since you completed the form, get a report/letter from a doctor or other professional to explain how it has changed, and how that impacts on you. - Try to practice answering some of the questions on the C-App website. - Resource: C-App.org.uk c-App
+The impact of any treatment you have, and whether what you do on one day affects what you do on the next. - If your condition has worsened since you completed the form, get a report/letter from a doctor or other professional to explain how it has changed, and how that impacts on you. - There are lots of useful resources online to help you prepare for an assessment including the Citizens Advice Website.
+There are also lots of youtube videos you might find helpful in preparing including ones from charities such as SCOPE.